LSST-nonproject/sims_maf_contrib/README.md

 To browse some example MAF analyses, check out the **[sims_maf_contrib Wiki!](https://github.com/LSST-nonproject/sims_maf_contrib/wiki)**

 If you get stuck, [write us an issue](https://github.com/LSST-nonproject/sims_maf_contrib/issues) and we'll improve this documentation.

 ## Guidelines for contributors

-New metric and stacker classes go in 'mafContrib'.
+New metric and stacker classes go in 'mafContrib', and an ipython notebook demonstrating and documentating the new code goes into the relevant directory under 'science'.
-Driver configuration scripts to use those new metric and stacker classes go in 'examples'.

 When contributing new metrics, please do the following:
 * Put your name and email in a comment at the top of the file.
 * Document your code.
-This includes a desscription of what your metric does -- if you place this information in triple-quotes directly after the class description, it will be available if someone types 'help(YourMetricName)' in a python shell.
+This includes a short description of what your metric does -- if you place this information in triple-quotes directly after the class description, it will be available if someone types 'help(YourMetricName)' in a python shell.
-* Make sure someone else can tell what is being computed and why.
+* An ipython notebook using your code allows you to include much more documentation, enough so that someone else can  tell what is being computed and why.
+You can include units, what the returned values are, whether larger or smaller  values are 'better'.
-* Make it clear what the units of the output are.
-* Make it clear what values are better or worse.
-* Feel free to include a config file that exercises the code (in examples).
-    You can use the displayDict to add a caption.

-Please submit your code along with a configuration file that runs it so we can easily reproduce your outputs.

 ## Using the contributed metrics